-If you're brave enough to drive through the centre of Lisbon once you're on the speedy A5 and A37 motorways you'll have an easier drive to Sintra.
-An alternative, longer but far more picturesque is through Cascais via the Parque Natural de Sintra-Cascais on the A16 and N247.
+If you're brave enough to drive through the centre of Lisbon, once you're on the speedy A5 and A37 motorways you will have an easier drive to Sintra.
+An alternative route, longer but far more picturesque, is through Cascais via the Parque Natural de Sintra-Cascais on the A16 and N247.

 From the North:

 If you're coming from Ericeira, Mafra or then the N247 and N9 routes gives you easiest access.

 South and East: Access to Sintra from the South and East is via the A16